-Based on recent California Energy Commission data, by 2017 California is expected to add 7,734 megawatts of solar, 2,116 megawatts of wind and 1,641 megawatts of other renewable resources to yield a total of 11,491 megawatts of new renewable resource generation.
+Based on recent California Energy Commission data, by 2017 California is expected to add 7,734 megawatts of solar, 2,116 megawatts of wind, and 1,641 megawatts of other renewable resources to yield a total of 11,491 megawatts of new renewable resource generation.

-Unfortunately, wind resources don't often contribute very much toward meeting peak demands and solar generation is typically much higher during summer months - this means relatively less capacity would be available during our peak season in winter.
+Unfortunately, wind resources don't often contribute very much to meeting peak demands and solar generation is typically much higher during summer months, which means less capacity would be available during the Northwest's peak season in winter.
 However, if combustion turbines are used to provide within-hour balancing needs for renewable resources, some of their capacity might be available in winter for Northwest use.
 California is also planning to use summer-only demand response programs to help reduce its summer resource needs.

-Because of the uncertainties surrounding the retirement and replacement of California resources, the Resource Adequacy Forum decided to lower the assumed availability of the California winter market supply to 1,700 megawatts for its 2017 adequacy assessment.
+Because of the uncertainties surrounding the retirement and replacement of California resources, the Resource Adequacy Forum decided to lower the assumed availability of the California winter market supply from 3,200 to 1,700 megawatts for its 2017 adequacy assessment.